Why Mold Under the Sink Is More Than Just a Nuisance

 Mold in the Cabinet Walls or Back Panel

-If mold has spread to the back wall of the cabinet or into the drywall behind it, the situation is more serious.
+If mold has spread into the drywall behind it or to the cabinet's back wall, the situation is more serious.
 You may need to remove panels or cut into the wall to fully eliminate the mold.
 This is another example where professional remediation is the safest route.

 How to Prevent Mold from Coming Back